 3. Is it compulsory for me to attend the training workshops?

-You will be required to attend the trainings to familiarise yourself with the common species if you have limited experience with bird-watching.
-Even if you are an experienced bird-watcher, you are also welcome to join us.
+You will be required to attend the trainings if you are a beginner volunteer or entirely new to the Garden Bird Watch.
 The trainings will also teach you how to do the point counts properly and instructions for the Bird Watch itself.

 4. What are the common species that you will be covering in the training?
 Would I still need to attend the training if I can identify them?